alltom/obsidian-inline-countdown/README.md

 ## Features

 - Detects date links in the format `[[YYYY-MM-DD]]`
+- Detects Tasks plugin due dates in the format `📅 YYYY-MM-DD`
-- In preview mode, replaces these links with live countdown timers for future dates
+- In [live preview](https://help.obsidian.md/edit-and-read#Live+Preview), shows live countdown timers for future dates
 - Shows countups for dates in the past

 ## Usage

-Simply create date links in your notes using the format `[[YYYY-MM-DD]]`.
-When you switch to preview mode, these links will be augmented with countdown timers showing the time remaining until (or since) that date.
+Create date links in your notes using either format.
+In live preview, these will show countdown timers displaying the time remaining until (or since) that date.

 Examples:
 - `[[2024-12-25]]` - Shows countdown to Christmas, 2025
+- `📅 2025-06-20` - Shows countdown to June 20, 2025
 - `[[2020-01-01]]` - Shows time elapsed since the year 2020 began

 ## Development